pensoft/OpenBiodiv/Ontology/RDF_Guide.md

 Also, during the second step, the TNU is linked to the reified taxon concept label *Heser stoevi* sec.
-10.3897/BDJ.4.e10095 via `:taxonConceptLabel` as even though the character content of the TNU does not contain a "sec.", we know for certain which concept the author is invoking as we are in the treatment title (current concept/ *this* concept).
+10.3897/BDJ.4.e10095 via `:taxonConceptLabel` as even though the character content of the TNU does not contain an "according to" (usually abbreviated as "sec."), we know for certain which concept the author is invoking as we are in the treatment title (current concept/ *this* concept).

 ```
 <<Examples>>=